 Erasmus+ Europe

-Via the European Union Erasmus+ programme teaching staff of Masaryk University can go on two-day to two-month teaching placements at foreign partner university institutions.
-For this placement they will receive a grant from MU covering accommodation, food, pocket money, local transport, insurance and travel expenses.
+Via the European Union Erasmus+ programme academic staff of Masaryk University can go on two-day to two-month teaching placements at foreign partner university institutions.
 It is not possible to participate in conferences while on a teaching placement.

-It is possible to go on teaching placements through the Erasmus+ programme to these countries:
+It is possible to go on teaching placements to these countries:

-- 28 EU member states: Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Ireland, Italy, Cyprus, Latvia, Lithuania, Luxembourg, Hungary, Malta, Germany, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and in ac. year 2020/2021 also the United Kingdom
+- 27 EU member states: Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Ireland, Italy, Cyprus, Latvia, Lithuania, Luxembourg, Hungary, Malta, Germany, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden

 - EEA countries: Iceland, Lichtenstein and Norway